rtimmons/jnl/README.md

 **`@ft`**

 I like to compose text in FoldingText.
 Add the tag `@ft` and it will set the OSX "Open With" attribute such that the file opens with FoldingText when double-clicked or `open`ed.
 You could change this to some other program with a small tweak.

+**`@noscan`**

+We read the entire DB a lot.
+If you have big files with a bunch of garbage, you can use the `@noscan` tag.
+As soon as the DB reader sees `@noscan` it doesn't continue reading a file, but the file is treated like a normal entry otherwise (so tags before this one are respected).

 ## DayOne Conversion